 by Dale Burgos

-Dale is the director of communications for a school district in British Columbia and continues to write from afar.
+Dale manages the communications department for a school district in B.C.